hack4impact-utk/uw-211/README.md

 - `src/services`: Contains functionality for interacting with external data sources (e.g. APIs)
 - `src/types`: Contains TypeScript types and interfaces used across the project
 - `src/utils`: Contains utility functions used across the project

+## About Hack4Impact
+Hack4Impact is a student-led organization that builds software solutions for local non-profits (read more [here](https://utk.hack4impact.org/)).

+## License
+This repository is licensed under the "The Unlicense" license (read more [here](https://github.com/hack4impact-utk/uw-211/blob/main/LICENSE)).